saitamasahil/Pixel-Launcher-Extended/README.md

 ./autobuild.sh
 ```
 - Please make sure to grant storage permissions, if Termux asks you to do so, you will get Magisk module in your internal storage.
-- Choose `Offline Installer`, `Online Installer` or `Customize Installer` using number keys from PLE Builder.
+- Choose desired option using number keys.
 - Use [Termux From F-Droid](https://f-droid.org/en/packages/com.termux/) to perform these tasks.
 - To run PLE Builder again, Type **PLE** in Terminal.
+> After completing the above process for the first time, you must exit Terminal and restart it.
+Then you can use the 'PLE' command to launch PLE Builder again.

 ## Troubleshooting
 If you face any issues while using Pixel Launcher Extended then look into this section first before asking in support group on Telegram.